-We put a remediation proposal in front of them for an extended red-team test and vulnerability assessment to conclude the work we had started at a cost of $44,000, and another $149,500 annually on product that would improve their ability to detect and respond to threats like the successful attack against the other un-named restaurant chain.
+We put a remediation proposal in front of them for an extended red-team test and vulnerability assessment to conclude the work we had started at a cost of $44,000 and another $149,500 annually on products that would improve their ability to detect and respond to threats like the successful attack against the other un-named restaurant chain.

 They rejected the proposal and continued as if no threat existed.